micmejia/bible-dump/AMPC/Romans/Rom 1.md

-And the men also turned from natural relations with women and were set ablaze (burning out, consumed) with lust for one another--men committing shameful acts with men and suffering in their own [^d]bodies _and_ personalities the inevitable consequences _and_ penalty of their wrong-doing _and_ going astray, which was [their] fitting retribution.
+And the men also turned from natural relations with women and were set ablaze (burning out, consumed) with lust for one another--men committing shameful acts with men and suffering in their own bodies _and_ personalities the inevitable consequences _and_ penalty of their wrong-doing _and_ going astray, which was [their] fitting retribution.